Is an Axle Covered Under Warranty?

 FAQ

-Are axles part of your powertrain?
+Are axles considered part of the powertrain?

 Article sources